 Take the sibling duo of Zach and Cody Vichinsky of Bespoke Real Estate, who note the importance of being relentless.

-“We enter each situation knowing there is a right way to get the job done and we don’t stop until we find the right way,” the agents explained in an interview over at Inman News.
+“We enter each situation knowing there is a right way to get the job done, and we don’t stop until we find the right way,” the agents explain in an interview over at Inman News.

-15) Have empathy for your real estate clients’ worries.
+9. Have empathy for your real estate clients’ worries

 Becoming a homeowner is the kind of life-changing decision that can inspire lots of nerves and anxiety.
-That means a slew of questions for an agent to answer and uncertainties to settle.
+That means a slew of questions for an agent to answer, and uncertainties to smooth out.

 Real estate trainer Valerie Garcia explains you should communicate value to your buyers and sellers, noting you ought to “appeal to your clients emotionally.”

-While some people are naturally driven to accomplish their goals, others need a bit of hand-holding to get the ball rolling.
+While some people are naturally driven to accomplish their goals, others need a bit of help to get the ball rolling.

-More often than not, those who are fortunate enough to see their business dreams become reality possess the requisite thick skin and drive needed to achieve them.
+More often than not, those who are fortunate enough to see their business dreams become reality possess thick skin and the ability to be their own cheerleader.

 Leigh Brown of RE/MAX Executive shares the idea of being responsible for your own success in real estate.

-“Ultimately, it rests on your shoulders what you make [your business] into,” said Brown.
+“Ultimately, it rests on your shoulders what you make [your business] into,” confides Brown.